windvalley/go-design-patterns/README.md

 ## Structural Patterns

 - [ ] [Proxy](/proxy/)
-Provides a surrogate for an object to control it's actions.
+Provides a surrogate for an object to control it's actions, for example, to delay its actions or to perform other processing before and after its actions.
 - [ ] [Bridge](/bridge/)
 Decouples an interface from its implementation so that the two can vary independently.
 - [ ] [Decorator](/decorator/)